 List of Injurious Wildlife Species

 The current, official list of injurious wildlife in Hawaii can be found in HAR 13-124, Exhibit 5.
-The Board of Land and Natural Resources approved a proposed update to the list of Injurious Wildlife on December 12, 2014 that is pending final adoption.
-The new list is anticipated to take effect in early 2015 and will be available from DLNR and the Lt.
-Governor’s office on adoption.
+The Board of Land and Natural Resources approved a proposed update to the list of Injurious Wildlife on December 12, 2014.
+The new list took effect in early 2015 and official copies are available from DLNR and the Lt.
+Governor’s office.

 Examples of injurious wildlife include: